Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 ## Creating a New Visualizer

+- If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added for visualization.

+    - If you do not have the `DefaultVisualizationSuite`, you can instead use the `EmptyVisualizationSuite`, which contains the necessary extensions for visualizations.
+To add the empty visualization suite, in the Project window, expand and select `Packages/Message Visualizations`.
+Select the `EmptyVisualizationSuite` and drag it into your scene Hierarchy.

-- To start writing a custom visualizer, start by making a new script named `PoseTrailVisualizer`.
+- To start writing a custom visualizer, start by making a new script in the `Assets/Scripts` directory named `PoseTrailVisualizer`.

-    > To create a new script, right click in Unity's Project window, and select `Create > C# Script`.
+    > To create a new script, right click on `Assets/Scripts` in Unity's Project window, and select `Create > C# Script`.

-    > To skip to the end using the completed script, you can add the file from [unity_scripts/PoseTrailVisualizer](../unity_scripts/PoseTrailVisualizer.cs) to a GameObject in your scene and run the example.
+    > To skip to the end using the completed script, you can add the file from [unity_scripts/PoseTrailVisualizer](../unity_scripts/PoseTrailVisualizer.cs) to `Assets/Scripts`, attach it to a GameObject in your scene, configure the component in the inspector, and run the example.

-- Make a new GameObject in your scene named `Visualizer`.
-Add the newly created PoseTrailVisualizer component to the Visualizer GameObject.
+- In your visualization suite, make a new GameObject named `TrailVisualizer` (e.g. `DefaultVisualizationSuite/TrailVisualizer`).

+    Add the newly created PoseTrailVisualizer component to the TrailVisualizer GameObject.
-    - If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added and you can continue to editing the script.

-    - If you do not have the `DefaultVisualizationSuite` in your scene, you will also need the `VisualizationsTopicsTab` component in order to add the `Topics` tab to your HUD.
-On your `Visualizer` GameObject, add the `VisualizationsTopicsTab` component now.
-This component extends the ROS Connection HUD to show options for visualizations on registered topics.

     > Learn more about the HUD TEMP LINK [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md#the-hud).